prairiewest/simple-tweet-scraping/README.md

 The limit to the amount of tweets that the script will pull per term is in the config file, but 1500 is generally what you're going to be limited to every 15 minutes, as a standard API user.

-Here is the page talking about Twitter premium APIs if the public one isn't enough: https://blog.twitter.com/developer/en_us/topics/tools/2017/introducing-twitter-premium-apis.html
+Here is the page talking about Twitter premium APIs if the standard one isn't enough: https://blog.twitter.com/developer/en_us/topics/tools/2017/introducing-twitter-premium-apis.html

 And here is the page that talks about the differences: